 What I cannot understand is how Deirdre and I survived.
 It seemed to me as if I had been to a rehearsal, and the stage manager had laid out the precise dimensions of almost certain death either way.
 Yet in slowing down the scene and carefully examining it, there was one possible chance to survive, a chance that took precision driving (at which I was no expert) and perfect timing and instinctive recognition of every deadly factor, all within a fraction of a second.

-Somehow in that millisecond or two I understood that if I accelerated – rather than braked — and then cramped the wheel I would spin my car sideways onto the narrow shoulder but not plunge over the cliff, because it had to be timed exactly to allow the drunk to nick my rear end and spin my car back forward onto the narrow shoulder.
+Somehow in that millisecond or two I understood everything; that if I accelerated straight at him, rather than braking — and then cramped the wheel as I braked hard, my car would spin sideways onto the narrow shoulder.
+If perfectly done we would not plunge over the cliff, because exact timing would allow the drunk to nick my rear end and spin my car back forward onto the narrow shoulder.
 Each few inches were crucial to salvation.
-I swear this again and again: How I deserved to comprehend the solution — and then execute it perfectly — is beyond my pay grade as a human being.
+I swear this again and again: How I deserved to comprehend the solution — and then squeeze its execution into a mere sliver of a second — is beyond my pay grade as a human being.

 As if a guiding hand was on my shoulder, I took one millisecond to plan and a second millisecond to execute, as cool and deft as a stuntman.
 My foot was already on the gas.
 I barreled straight toward the oncoming car, and jammed the wheel skidding sideways.
 The drunk’s car in our lane just clipped my rear bumper and spun us until my car straightened out on the right lane and shoulder — as his car roared past.
 The hit stopped us completely.
 Death had passed us by, clean and cold.